SiddharthaShandilya/Dementia_detection_using_AI/README.md

 -->
 The project is about creating a model which predicts whether a person is suffering from dementia or not based on the various data provided by them in the input form

-Here are the screenshots of working example on an AWS Linux Instance.

 <!-- #`oh-my-zsh` with `powerlevel9k` theme and `powerline nerd-font + awesome-config` font with the `Solarized Dark` color theme.